Event Bus 🔗

 These functions are for signalling and listening for event triggers.
 Basically it's a way of your code being able to tell the whole game what just happened, such as if a player did some action, or some other event happened.
-Note that this is more for games than for general modding.
+Note that this is more for games than for general modding, but is a helpful API regardless.

 LISTEN("on_player_damage", function(player, damage, source)